River Grove station

 River Grove is a station on Metra's North Central Service and Milwaukee District West Line in River Grove, Illinois.
 The station is 11.4 mi away from Chicago Union Station, the southern terminus of the lines.
-In Metra's zone-based fare system, River Grove is in zone C. As of 2018, River Grove is the 138th busiest of Metra's 236 non-downtown stations, with an average of 333 weekday boardings.
+In Metra's zone-based fare system, River Grove is in zone 2.
+As of 2018, River Grove is the 138th busiest of Metra's 236 non-downtown stations, with an average of 333 weekday boardings.

-On the Milwaukee District West Line, as of December 12, 2022, River Grove is served by 41 trains (20 inbound, 21 outbound) on weekdays, by all 24 trains (12 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
+On the Milwaukee District West Line, as of February 15, 2024, River Grove is served by 41 trains (20 inbound, 21 outbound) on weekdays, by all 24 trains (12 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.

-On the North Central Service, as of December 12, 2022, River Grove is served by 12 trains (six in each direction) on weekdays.
+On the North Central Service, as of February 15, 2024, River Grove is served by 12 trains (six in each direction) on weekdays.